mwette/guile-freezer/README.md

 Guile-freezer is a guild script to convert a script and dependent modules to objects to link into a C program linked with libguile.

+# Notes

-This is in development: alpha release
++ This is in development: alpha release
++ Only x86_64: if you want others check Omap and Bmap in freeze.scm

 ## usage
 ```